WeblateOrg/weblate/docs/admin/projects.rst

 Sets how old changes (in hours) are to get before they are committed by background task or :djadmin:`commit_pending` management command.
 All changes in a component are committed once there is at least one older than this period.

-The Default value can be changed in :setting:`COMMIT_PENDING_HOURS`.
+Default value can be changed by :setting:`COMMIT_PENDING_HOURS`.

 .. _component-language_regex: